 Banaras Hindu University Undergraduate Entrance Test (BHU UET): This is an entrance test conducted by the Banaras Hindu University for granting admissions to aspirants to its various undergraduate courses such as BA, B.Sc. and B.Ed. among others.
 Based on the scores of students in this university-level exam, they are granted admission.

-III.
-Siksha O Anusandhan University Admissions Test (SAAT): The SAAT is a national level admission test conducted by SOA (Siksha O Anusandhan) University for admissions into its various UG and PG programmes.
+Siksha O Anusandhan University Admissions Test (SAAT): The SAAT is a national-level admission test conducted by SOA (Siksha O Anusandhan) University for admissions into its various UG and PG programmes.
 Conducted both online and offline, the exam score grants admission to aspirants to the Odisha-located university.

 At a postgraduate level, students may pursue a degree in M.Sc.
 Astrophysics.
 In this course, both the observational and theoretical aspects of Astrophysics are covered and students are provided with basic research skill training with various optional modules focusing on Gravitational Dynamics, Stars and Nebula, Accretion Physics, and other topics.